RakhithJK/ZiaUrR3hman-LinkedSocialToolkit-wiki/How-to-message-targeted-connections.md

 **Notes**
 * You can search using keywords such as company or job title.
 For example, you can search for “**Richard Branson Founder**".
 * If you don’t know the full name of the person you’re searching for, enter other information that you know about them.
-For example, you can search for “Editor The Kansas City Star”.
+For example, you can search for “**Editor The Kansas City Star**”.
 * You can also search for multiple people by typing your search criteria into the search bar.
 Keep search field blank, if you don’t want to search by keyword or search term.